INICIB Logo

 Correspondence author: Gener José Aviles Rodríguez.
 Address: México 1 S/N, Carlos Pacheco 7, 22890 Ensenada, B.C.-Mexico Phone: 646 210 74 74 E-mail: aviles.gener@uabc.edu.mx

-Article published by the Journal of the faculty of Human Medicine of the Ricardo Palma University.
-It is an open access article, distributed under the terms of the Creatvie Commons license: Creative Commons Attribution 4.0 International, CC BY 4.0, that allows non-commercial use, distribution and reproduction in any medium, provided that the original work is duly cited.
-For commercial use, please contact revista.medicina@urp.edu.pe
+Published article by the Journal of the Faculty of Human Medicine of the Ricardo Palma University.
+This is an open-access article distributed under the terms of the Creative Commons License: Creative Commons Attribution 4.0 International, CC BY 4.0 , which allows non-commercial use, distribution, and reproduction in any medium, provided the original work is properly cited.
+For commercial use, please contact revista.medicina@urp.edu.pe.

 BIBLIOGRAPHIC REFERENCES